swiftlang/swift-sdk-generator/README.md

 ```

 You can then copy this binary to a Docker image that has Swift runtime libraries installed.
 For example,
-for Ubuntu Jammy and Swift 5.9 this would be `swift:5.9-jammy-slim`.
+for Ubuntu Jammy and Swift 6.0 this would be `swift:6.0-jammy-slim`.
 If you'd like to copy the binary to
 an arbitrary Ubuntu Jammy system, make sure you pass `--static-swift-stdlib` flag to `swift build`, in addition
-to the `--experimental-swift-sdk` option.
+to the `--swift-sdk` option.

 ## Building an SDK from a container image